-Excel Security Checklist Before Sharing Files (2026 Guide)
+Excel Security Checklist Before Sharing — 7 Things to Review [2026]

 Before you share an Excel workbook, spend two minutes on this quick review.
 It prevents leaks and improves recipient experience.